 The last goal, number five, is the welfare of the living kidney donor.

 “In the push to increase living kidney donation there has been a shocking lapse in collecting data about its effect on donors,” says nephrologist Miriam Weiss.

 A review of UNOS data gathering in 2003 found that nearly half of living donors to that point had been “lost to follow up.”
 Social Security numbers, the UPC code for the citizenry, were not even collected from living donors until 1994, and even when they were, it was found that half of that data was probably wrong.

 The Institute of Medicine issued a report in 2006 saying “It is difficult for transplantation teams, independent donor advocate teams, and prospective donors themselves to perform their analyses and assessments of risks, benefits, and risk-benefit ratios because of incomplete data about the health outcomes of living donation.”

-UNOS has, however, finally decided that something must be done.
-The Professional Standards Committee passed a resolution last year declaring that as of February 15, 2015, information supplied to UNOS from transplant centers has to be “accurate.”
-Apparently, there’s been some confusion on that point — for the past thirty years.
+UNOS, however, finally decided that something had to be done.
+The Professional Standards Committee passed a resolution declaring that as of February 15, 2015, information supplied to UNOS from transplant centers has to be “accurate.”
+Apparently, there’s been some confusion on that point for the past thirty years.